md-arif-shaikh/md-arif-shaikh.github.io/_posts/2021-05-27-typing-bangla-in-emacs.md

 ```
 (setq ispell-local-dictionary "bengali")
 ```
-where the language name is `bengali`. you can also download the dictionary from any other source and put it in that directory.
+where the language name is `bengali`.
+You can also download the dictionary from any other source and put it in that directory.
 [Here](https://github.com/MinhasKamal/BengaliDictionary) is repo containg Bangla dictionary.

-Lastly we need the to set the following for the current buffer
+Lastly we need to set the following for the current buffer
 ```
 (setq-local company-backends '(company-wordfreq))
 (setq-local company-transformers nil)
 ```

-We can put all these inside an `interactive` function and call it using `M-x` so that these are locally set.
+We can put all these inside an `interactive` function and call it using `M-x`.

 ```
 (defun remove-quil-show-guidance ()